Dr. Emily J. Levine

 - HIS 740: Selected Topics in Modern European History: "Exiled in Paradise: German Intellectuals in America."
 A graduate reading seminar examining the impact of German émigrés on multiple fields in the humanities, fine arts, architecture, and film in postwar America.

-- Dreamland of Humanists: Warburg, Cassirer, Panofsky and the Hamburg School (University of Chicago Press, 2013; paperback forthcoming in 2015).
+- Dreamland of Humanists: Warburg, Cassirer, Panofsky and the Hamburg School (University of Chicago Press, 2013; paperback 2015).